Spaces

 each_with(comp_type, *other_comp_types, &block)

-Both methods accept a block and yields the found and the with the type specified in the first parameter.
+Both methods accept a block and yields the found entity and the component with the type specified in the first parameter.

-comp_type and *comp_types are classes (not instances) which inherit from Scar::Component. comp_types are not yielded but filtered for.
-This allows to only process entities with certain components.
+are not yielded but filtered for.
+This allows systems to only process entities with certain components.
 That way, empty components can also be used as tags.

 Example